 As we know, COVID-19 is causing large scale loss of life and severe human suffering.
 With the pandemic spreading across the globe, researchers are racing against the clock to develop diagnostic tools, vaccines and treatments.
 Recently, WHO has launched a Solidarity clinical trial to assess relative effectiveness of four potential drugs against COVID-19.
 Further, there are close to 40 clinical trials of vaccines are ongoing, however, as per experts, it may take more than a year to develop a vaccine.

-scientific pioneers and biopharmaceutical companies have also been leveraging benefits
+In order to enhance COVID-19 drug discovery and develop rapid testing kits, various academic institutes, non-profit institutes, scientific pioneers and biopharmaceutical companies have also been leveraging benefits of CRISPR technology.

 The CRISPR / Cas9 system has revolutionized the field of genetic engineering.
 It enables researchers to alter the genomes of a range of organisms with relative ease.
 Currently, it has emerged as a promising tool that is used extensively for editing genomes and for the development of novel treatment options.
 CRISPR is popularly known as search engine for biology, as it has emerged as a location finder, rather than site specific cleavage tool.
 The figure below highlights the key potential areas and benefits of CRISPR in order to fight against novel coronavirus.